William Brett, 1st Viscount Esher: Family

 Lord Esher married Eugénie Mayer (1814–1904) in 1850.
 She was the daughter of Finette and Lazare Mayer, and the step-daughter of Lt Col John Gurwood, the editor of Wellington's Dispatches.
 They had two sons, Reginald, and Eugène, and a daughter Violet, wife of William Humble Dudley Ward and mother of William Dudley Ward.
-Lord Esher died in London in May 1899, aged eighty-one, and was succeeded by his eldest son, Reginald.
+Lord Esher died in London in May 1899, aged eighty-three, and was succeeded by his eldest son, Reginald.